 They will not be alone, however.
 Many of us are with them.

 "I don't care if the guy is yellow or black, or if he has stripes like a (bleep)ing zebra.
 I'm the manager of this team and I say he plays" -Leo Durocher

 Sports are a true meritocracy.
 Sure we argue and debate the details, but ultimately the players who have the most talent and work ethic are the ones who succeed.
 Sports force you to get past your biases because the bottom line is winning.
 Being Hispanic or black, or gay, doesn't change the number points or runs you get for executing a perfect scoring play.
 In the box score, we are all the same.

-People tie their lives to Sunday NFL games or to their college team, or even still to baseball.
-Suddenly the constant proof of another person's talents, hard work, and ability become much more present and obvious than some perceived flaw or difference.
+People tie their lives to Sunday NFL games or to their college team, or even still, in this day, to baseball.
+Suddenly the constant proof of another person's talents, hard work, and ability, become much more present and obvious than some distant perceived flaw or difference.
 When "the other" helps your guys win, he becomes less scary.
 When the facts become a part of your everyday life, it is harder to maintain ignorance.

 "The way I figured it, I was even with baseball and baseball with me.
 The game had done much for me, and I had done much for it."

 Pee Wee Reese was a great ballplayer in his own right.
 He was, however, probably most famous for a single moment in his life during some particularly harsh harassment of his first basemen, when he committed the seemingly innocuous act of putting his arm around his teammate.
 People saw that who had potentially never before seen a white man embrace a black man, and certainly not in the face of "his fellow whites."
 And therein lies our unfulfilled and ongoing promise to the legacy of Jackie Robinson.